How to Complete USPS Form 1583

 What is USPS Form 1583?

 In the United States, the U.S. Postal Service regulates how mail can be received and handled.
-USPS also dictates required procedures for commercial mail receiving agents (CMRAs) like us to follow.
-The USPS Form 1583 is used to authorize a CMRA to receive mail on the customer’s behalf.
+USPS also dictates the required procedures that commercial mail receiving agents (CMRAs) like us must follow.
+The USPS Form 1583 is used to authorize a CMRA to receive mail on the customer's behalf.
 It also ensures that a responsible party is linked to the mailbox.

 Filling Out Form 1583

-In general, the form is broken down into three sections: the CMRA information, the mailbox and owner information, and optionally the business information.
+In general, the form is broken down into three sections: the CMRA information, mailbox and owner information, and the optional business information.

 Notarize Form 1583